Site Logo Site Logo

 • Breast cancer is not contagious; you can’t contract cancer from a person who has the disease.

-• Breast cancer is not caused by wearing underwire bras, implants, deodorants, antiperspirants, mammograms, caffeine, plastic food serving items, microwaves, or cell phones, as myths often suggest.
+• Breast cancer is not caused by wearing underwire bras, implants, deodorants, antiperspirants, mammograms, caffeine, plastic food serving items, microwaves, or cell phones, as breast cancer myths often suggest.

 Related reading: